CJHodgson/Agentic-Governance-Spec/CONTRIBUTING.md

 The following areas are most urgently needed for the reference implementation milestone:

-- A working implementation of Layer 2 (decision context graph) using Corewood TETRA
+- A working implementation of Layer 2 (decision context graph) using any high-performance graph database — demonstrating the client-side persistent graph pattern with versioned, auditable decision traces
 - A purpose compatibility assessment function implementing the ICO's compatible reuse test
 - A minimal validator mesh implementation demonstrating asynchronous probabilistic consensus
 - did:wba integration with Layer 5 (immutable audit trail)